helix-foundation/currency/contracts/VDF/README.md

 # The Verifiable Delay Function _(VDF)_
-> Contract implementing the VDF, supporting testing code, and reference implementation of the off-the-chain Verifier.
+> Contract implementing the VDF, supporting testing code, and reference implementation for the off-the-chain Verifier.

-VDF functionality is a part of the currency project and implements the following components:
+VDF functionality is a tool for Random Inflation and implements the following components:

 1. VDFVerifier contract, implemented in Solidity.
 It follows the [Simple Verifiable Delay Functions](https://eprint.iacr.org/2018/627) method.
 2. The reference Prover code written in JavaScript that runs during self-tests.